Moschino Had A Code Word For Black Shoppers — & It Leads To A Larger Problem

 According to Fashionista, the 36-page Moschino complaint alleges Black shoppers “would throw hundreds of dollars on the floor of the dressing room while they were trying on clothing in their desperation to show sales associates that they did have the money and could afford to purchase the items in the store.”

 No matter their race, customers shouldn’t have to plead their humanity or prove their financial capability.
-You shouldn’t have to be Oprah to make an expensive purchase — even though the media mogul herself has been turned away while buying a handbag.
+You shouldn’t have to be Oprah to make an expensive purchase — even though the media mogul herself was turned away while buying a handbag.

 Advertisement